cypress-io/cypress/docs/source/api/commands/trigger.md

 ***Drag and Drop***

 {% note info %}
-{% url 'Check out our example recipe triggering mouse and drag events to test dragging and dropping' drag-and-drop %}
+{% url 'Check out our example recipe triggering mouse and drag events to test dragging and dropping' testing-the-dom-recipe %}
 {% endnote %}

 ## Change Event